I am taking my mum to Las Vegas in April for our special birthdays. I will be 30 and my mum will be 50. What are the must see things?

 Then drive to the M resort in the South Strip - BEST BUFFET IN VEGAS GUARANTEED.

-Have fun. about 5 years ago
+Have fun. over 5 years ago

 If you are interested in seeing a show, la reve is amazing.
 Otherwise, just walking the strip and going through the hotels (as well as seeing the free entertainment such as Bellagio fountains) is awe inspiring!
-Been ther probably 15 times in the past 4 years and absolutely love it. about 5 years ago
+Been ther probably 15 times in the past 4 years and absolutely love it. over 5 years ago